KitwareMedical/x-ray-genius/README.md

 # X-ray Genius

-X-ray Genius is an integrated cloud application that leverages modern simulation pipelines to generate **Digitally Reconstructed Radiographs (DRRs)** from input CT images.
+X-ray Genius is a web-based application that leverages modern simulation pipelines to generate **Digitally Reconstructed Radiographs (DRRs)** from input CT images.

-- 🩻 **Orthopedic utility:** addresses cases where intraoperative fluoroscopic imaging is unavailable or unarchived.
+- 🏥 **Clinical utility:** generates X-ray images from CT scans for orthopedic, surgical planning, radiation therapy, and other medical applications where X-ray imaging is unavailable or unarchived.
-- ☁️ **Cloud-native:** accessible through a web-enabled interface and scalable backend.
+- 🌐 **Web-based:** accessible through a modern web interface with containerized deployment.
 - ⚙️ **Modular & customizable:** designed to support **AI/ML biomedical research pipelines**.

 ## 📺 Demo & Resources